 Outdoor Safety

-If you are planning on putting your outdoor ping pong table on an elevated deck that has railings, stairs, or other hazards, make sure that there is plenty of space around your table.
+If you plan to put your outdoor ping pong table on an elevated deck with railings, stairs, or other hazards, ensure plenty of space around your table.
 Your players will be safest if none of these hazards are in or near the playable area.

 Also, think about hazards around your game space.
 Where will you have to go to retrieve a loose ball?
 Are there drains, roads, retaining walls, etc., where you could lose your ball?
 Or a garden you want to protect?
-Depending on your outdoor space, you might consider purchasing a table tennis barrier, which helps keep balls inside of the play area.
-These are about 2.5ft tall and 6.5ft long (73cmx200cm).
+Depending on your outdoor space, consider purchasing a table tennis barrier, which helps keep balls inside of the play area.
+These are about 2.5ft tall and 6.5ft long (73 cm x 200 cm).

 Playback Position and Storage